RobertAdams313/Steam-Deck-Setup-Guide/README.md

 ## [RetroDECK](https://retrodeck.net)
-Another all-in-one emulator except this one uses the frontend of EmulationStation.
+Another all-in-one emulator except this one uses the front-end of EmulationStation.
 <!--Look up differences between this and Emudeck.-->

 Note: